3 of My First Sex Toys (and Better Alternatives I Should Have Gotten Instead)

 Though the Ruse 18-inch double dong costs more than a jelly toy, it ends up costing less in the long run.
 Plus, the price is entirely fair for something that won't give you chemical burns.

 I've tested four different silicone double dildos for vaginal DP and compared them!

-Blush Novelties has a whooole line of affordable, body-safe, representational dildos, including non-vibrating ones of different sizes for under $30!
-(As of the day I posted this review.)
+Blush Novelties has a whooole line of affordable, body-safe, representational dildos, including non-vibrating ones of different sizes for super cheap.

 The vibrations are pretty weak by my finicky standards, but you know what?
-For a BIG, realistic dildo, I’m okay with that.
-Even if you don’t turn on the vibrations, $45 at the time of posting is still, in my opinion, a fair price for the Silicone Willy’s 8″, considering how girthy it is.
+For a BIG, realistic dildo, I'm okay with that.
+It was fairly priced for a girthy silicone dildo.